Mercury - "The God's Messenger"...

 He's a slow "spinner" - he rotates around his own axis in 58.7 Earth days (called a sidereal day or Mercury day).
 He orbits the Sun once in 87,97 days and got a synod with Earth every 116 days.
 His Sun-day is 176 Earth-Days.
 In one Orbit, he rotates 1,5 times and after 2 orbits he faces the Sun from the same side again = 3 : 2 resonance.
 It's interesting that the Earth-Mercury synodic time is almost 2 rotations of Mercury.....

-Credit Illustration of this 3:2 resonance:
+Credit Illustration of this 3:2 resonance of orbit and rotation:

 By Tos, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=3505126